conda-forge/staged-recipes/README.md

 attempt to re-ping @conda-forge/staged-recipes.
 You may also attempt to bring the PR up in our Gitter chat room at https://gitter.im/conda-forge/conda-forge.github.io.

-All apologies in advance if your recipe PR does not recieve prompt attention.
+All apologies in advance if your recipe PR does not receive prompt attention.
 This is a high volume repository and issues can easily be missed.
 We are always looking for more staged-recipe reviewers.
 If you are interested in volunteering, please contact a member of @conda-forge/core.
 We'd love to have the help!